Home The City of Surrey BC Bear Creek Park in Surrey Surrey’s Bear Creek Park Light Festival

 Festival Dates

-In 2022 the Light Festival ran from Friday, November 4th, until Friday, November 18th.
-The attraction operated from 4:30 pm to 9:30 pm each day, except on November 11th when it closed for Remembrance Day.
+The Light Festival ran from Friday, November 3rd, until Friday, November 17th last year.
+The attraction operated from 4:30 pm to 9:00 pm each day, except on November 11th when it closed for Remembrance Day.
+2024 dates will likely be similar, but with exact details to be confirmed.

-As always, admission was free in 2022.
-However, tickets had to be reserved online in advance.
-A limited number of tickets were available for each entry timeslot to help limit the number of guests.
+As always, admission is free.
+However, tickets have to be reserved online in advance.
+A limited number of tickets are available for each entry timeslot to help limit the number of guests.

 Tips & Advice

-Below are some suggestions from past years to help you make the most of your experience in future years.
+Below are some suggestions to help you make the most of your experience at the Bear Creek Light Festival.

 TIP #1: Dress warmly, and take an umbrella or waterproof clothing if it looks like rain!
 It rains a lot in the Lower Mainland in November!